0.4as A Fraction

 Q2: What if the decimal has more than one digit after the decimal point?

 A2: The process remains similar.
-For example, to convert 0.45 to a fraction:
+Here's one way to look at it: to convert 0.45 to a fraction:

 1. Identify the place value of the last digit (hundredths).